-BAE Application Form The first step towards becoming a BAE graduate employee is to complete an online BAE application form, which will be looked at on a first-come, first-served basis.
+The first step towards becoming a BAE graduate employee is to complete an online BAE application form, which will be looked at on a first-come, first served basis.
 This means that once enough successful applications have been received and processed, the positions will have been filled even if this is before the application deadline.
 Therefore, it is strongly advised that you apply as soon as possible for a position once it has been advertised.

 If you are successfully shortlisted, you will then need to complete an online psychometric test to ensure you have the qualities you will need within your ultimate role in the company.

 The final aspect of the BAE Systems recruitment process is the assessment centre.
-For Sigma Leadership Programme applicants, this is a two day event while for applicants for all other programmes this is a one day event.
-It includes an in-tray exercise, group exercise and interview.
+For Sigma Leadership Programme applicants, this is a two-day event while for applicants for all other programmes this is a one-day event which will consist of listening to a presentation and then interacting in in-tray exercise, group exercises, and an interview.

-Group ExerciseWorking within BAE will inevitably involve working in collaboration with others.
-It is therefore an important part of the BAE aptitude test that you pass the group exercise, which usually involves problem-solving, discussions and games.
-The object of the exercise is not necessarily to achieve a particular outcome - rather, it is to test how well you work within a group and what you contribute.
+Working within BAE will inevitably involve working in collaboration with others.
+It is, therefore, an important part of the BAE aptitude test that you pass the group exercise, which usually involves problem-solving, discussions and games.
+The object of the exercise is not necessary to achieve a particular outcome - rather, it is to test how well you work with a group and what you contribute.
 You need to be able to listen to others but also hold your own view and give that opinion in an effective and persuasive manner.
-Try our group exercise practise pack to sharpen your skills for this challenge.
+Try our group exercise practice pack to sharpen your skills for this challenge.

 For most candidates, the interview is the last stop of the hiring process and it is also the only chance you get to come face-to-face with a BAE recruiter.
 Use this opportunity to your advantage.